KrakeIO/krake-toolkit/README.md

 # krake-toolkit

-A package of common methods used in the Krake Data Harvesting Engine
+A package of common methods used in Krake's Data Harvesting Engine

 ## Pre-requisities
 - NodeJS — v0.8.8